BOPIM: Bayesian Optimization for influence maximization on temporal networks: Bayesian Optimization

-For the temporal IM problem, let $\bx\in\mathcal X=\{0,1\}^n$ be such that $x_j=1$ if node $j$ is in the seed set, and 0 otherwise, for $j=1,\dots, n$.
-Since the seed set is limited to $k$ nodes, we impose the constraint that $\sum_{j=1}^n x_j=k$.
-Then we define $f(\bx)$\footnote{$f(\bx)=\sigma(S)$ if $x_j=1$ whenever $j\in S$, and 0 otherwise.} as the expected influence spread for seed set $\bx$.
-We stress that $f(\cdot)$ is highly dependent on $\mathcal G$ as well as the diffusion process, but suppress this in the notation for convenience. $f(\cdot)$ is an ideal candidate for BO because its evaluation does not yield derivatives and it is expensive to compute via MC simulations.
-For the initial $N_0$ evaluations of $f(\cdot)$, we remark that nodes with high degrees on the temporally aggregated network, $\tilde G=\cup_t G_t$, are good candidates for the optimal seed set.
+We initially obtain realizations of the spreading process for $N_0$ seed sets.
+We remark that nodes with high degrees on the temporally aggregated network, $\tilde G=\cup_t G_t$, are good candidates for the optimal seed set.
 Therefore, instead of randomly sampling $\bx_i$ from $\mathcal X$, we sample nodes {\it proportionally to their degree}.
 Mathematically, this means sampling $k$ times without replacement from a distribution with probability mass function $\mathsf{P}(Z=j)=d_j/\sum_k d_k$ where $d_j$ is the degree of node $j$ on $\tilde G$ for $Z\in\{1,\dots,n\}$.
-This sampling scheme ensures that the model better fits the objective function near the expected optimal seed set (see Section \ref{sec:sim1} for empirical evidence).
-With $\bx_1,\dots,\bx_{N_0}$ sampled, we define ${\bf X}=(\bx_1^T,\dots,\bx_{N_0}^T)^T\in\{0,1\}^{N_0\times n}$ and evaluate $f(\bx_i)$ using MC simulations.
+This sampling scheme ensures that the model better fits the objective function near the expected optimal seed set (see Supplemental Materials for empirical evidence).
+With $\bx_1,\dots,\bx_{N_0}$ sampled, we define ${\bf X}=(\bx_1^T,\dots,\bx_{N_0}^T)^T\in\{0,1\}^{N_0\times n}$ and obtain $\boldsymbol{y}=(y_1,\dots,y_{N_0})^T$ via MC simulations.
+Note that if identical seed sets are sampled, we discard one and re-sample to ensure $N_0$ unique initial seed sets.
+In the Supplemental Materials, we also discuss an alternative initial sampling scheme.